ValidMind for model validation 3 — Developing a potential challenger model

 ❌ Minimum Accuracy Champion Vs Challenger

 The Minimum Accuracy test evaluates whether each model's prediction accuracy meets or exceeds a specified threshold, with results presented for both the log_model_champion and rf_model.
-The table displays the accuracy scores, the threshold applied (0.7), and the pass/fail outcome for each model.
-Both models' accuracy scores are compared directly to the threshold to determine if the minimum performance criterion is satisfied.
+The table displays each model's accuracy score, the threshold applied (0.7), and the corresponding pass/fail outcome.
+The log_model_champion achieved an accuracy of 0.6399, while the rf_model achieved an accuracy of 0.7156, allowing for direct comparison of model performance relative to the threshold.

 Key insights: